Geri-Borbas/JS.Labs.filters/README.md

 HTML5 <canvas> experiment to visualize signal filtering methods (one-pole filter, moving average).

+See a [Live Demo](http://eppz.github.io/labs-filters/versions/current/) on the GitHub Page.

 #### More objective JavaScript

 As I come from Objective-C world, this draft is also outlines attempts to write JavaScript in an object-oriented MVC manner.
 Using a tiny little snippet `Class.js` it is relatively easy to define classes, put them in separate files, split up logic into model (`EPPZScene`), view (`EPPZLayer` and subclasses) and controller (`ViewController`) classes.